Arnesfield/argstree/README.md

 Type: `string | string[]`

 The initial arguments for the option or command.
-Note that this is not a default value and additional arguments will be added on top of this initial list.
+Strict mode does not apply to these values.
+Note that this is not a default value and additional arguments will be added on top of this list.

 #### options.min